Radk6/MC-Optimization-Guide/mods-n-stuff/Java-things.md

 ## 1.12.2

 **NOTE:** Running 1.12.2 with Java 21 is only possible with [Cleanroom Loader](https://github.com/CleanroomMC/Cleanroom).
-If a mod doesn't work with it, switch to Forge and Java 8.
+If you find a mod that doesn't work with it, report it to [their issue tracker](https://github.com/CleanroomMC/Cleanroom/issues) and use Forge with Java 8 until the issue is resolved.

 | Java | Notes |
 |:---:|:---:|